Nothing ruins a story faster than bad dialogue.

 Consider the lengthy explanation of the villain’s master plans in movies and cartoons, such as The Incredibles, where they’re directly satirizing such absurd explanations.

-There’s a reason that scene always feels a bit ridiculous—and it’s not just that narration typically works better for delivering information.
-It’s that the villain has no logical reason to let all their cats out of the bag.
+There’s a reason that scene always feels a bit ridiculous—the villain has no logical reason to let all their cats out of the bag.

 Dialogue that grows from narrative need—rather than character motivation—will read as forced or overly convenient, no matter how well it’s written.
 Just as you need a reason for engaging your characters in conversation, they need a reason for speaking up.